 In the days following the confirmation, I began rejoining the online community, a little at a time.
 One night, I was scrolling through the endless chatter, and I stopped on a screencap of Senator Jeff Merkley (OR) on the Senate floor.
 The caption read:

 “Here in the Senate.
 It’s 5.45am.
 Sen. Jeff Merkley has been reading the testimonies of sexual assault survivors for almost two hours now.
 He is addressing an empty chamber.”

 I hadn’t cried much during the confirmation process, but I did in that moment.
 Finally, some evidence that someone understood the frustration of being categorically denied a chance to speak for a packed house simply due to the content of the story.
 Finally, someone who understood that the constituents who provided him these stories were women who never wanted to tell these tales to their friends and families, much less a stranger representing them to the country and the world.
 Finally, someone who decided that even if it meant showing up to the Senate floor at four in the morning, they would ensure that stories of violence, trauma, and survival—the ongoing, lifelong stories of survival—made it into the official record.
 Finally, readers looking back on these dark days would have access to not only Dr. Christine Blasey Ford’s testimony but the stories of over thirty Oregonian women, some likely told for the first time.

 And Jeff Merkley spoke to an empty room—the only place where survivors may ever be able to speak without fear—to make this happen.
 And that will always stay with me.

-This piece is brand-new, and for now, I’m giving it away for free.
+Because I want this piece to do as much good as it can in the hands of the people who need it most, I’m giving it away for free.
 Let me know where/when you perform it.

 Place An Order